shlomiv/papiea/README.md

 1. The clojure-script parts of `intentful-core`.

 At the project's root directory, run either `npm run build-clj` to build once or `npm run build-clj-auto` to have a file system listener that build automatically and runs all tests on every file change.

+Alternatively run `docker-compose up` to install all dependencies, build the application and run nodejs server.

 # CLJS instructions
 For now this clojurescript library is embedded, but it may end up in a different repository and will be exposed as a regular npm package which will be imported through npm.
 Until this happens, here are the instructions for developing this library: